neulab/cmulab/Adding a New Backend Model.md

 cd example-clients
 python cmulab_elan-silence_added.py --input_dir Chatino/ --input_tiers en --output_dir output --output_tier VAD --model_name vad
 ~~~~
+If you navigate to `http://localhost:8000/annotator/corpus/`, you should see a new corpus named `test_corpus` with two segments.
+Each segment should include an AudioAnnotation with a pointer to the wavfile, SpanTextAnnotations that match the `en` tier of the original ELAN files, as well as the new TextAnnotation (with `field_name="vad"`) with the VAD borders.

 You can also add an entry for this model in the `populate.py` script, e.g. by adding